"I see a wide network. It says that it is using channel 11 + 7. What does that mean?"

 With 802.11n, there are two possible channel widths:

 |40 MHz Channel or "Channel Bonding"||Channel 11 + 7||Not recommend in 2.4 GHz|

 Using a 40 MHz channel in 2.4 GHz doesn't work well, because there just isn't enough room for it.
+It has a higher chance of causing and receiving adjacent and co-channel interference.
 In 2.4 GHz, we recommend using 20 MHz channels only.

 The QA team with their 40 MHz channel.
 Ugh, you guys...

 A 20 MHz channel.
 Much better.

 Look for an option on your router to disable "Channel Bonding", or a "Channel Width" setting that allows you to select a 20 MHz channel.
 You can find out how to access your router configuration page here.